csvpath/csvpath/docs/assignment.md

 The primacy or order of consideration is:

-1. No qualifiers always succeeds
+1. Assignments with no qualifiers always succeed
 2. `nocontrib` overrides other assignment qualifiers
 3. `asbool` overlays all other assignment qualifiers except nocontrib
 4. `onmatch` determines if any of the below qualifiers come into play